datanav/docs/documentation/service-configuration/pipes/configuration-sources-rest.rst

        ``since_support`` as been set to ``true`` in the source.
 Note that this property can be defined in the :ref:`REST system <rest_system>` operations configuration as well.
 The configuration in the source will take precedence if both are defined.
 The template supports the same named parameters as the ``id_expression``.
+       If the operation supports paging then ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
+Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
      -
      -